phetsims/phet-info/doc/core-description-quickstart-guide.md

 const strawberryStringProperty = new StringProperty( '4 strawberries' );
 const strawberriesVisibleProperty = new BooleanProperty( true );

-const listTemplateProperty = AccessibleList.createTemplate( {
+const listTemplateProperty = AccessibleList.createTemplateProperty( {
   leadingParagraphStringProperty: new StringProperty( 'Currently, the fruit basket has:' ),
   listItems: [
     appleStringProperty,